basheeraltawil/NIT-TrajMamba/README.md

-# TrajMamba — Real-Time Human Trajectory Prediction from RGB-D
+# NIT-TrajMamba — Real-Time Human Trajectory Prediction from RGB-D

 Official implementation of: